Maharava/Jovian_Cards/docs/megacorp.md

 #### Director Vance (Director: Acquisitions) - Legendary
 - **Cost:** 6 | **Stats:** 0/10 | **Subtype:** Biological/Cybernetic
 - **Ability:** Shield.
 Passive: When you play a Megacorp unit, give it +2/+2.
-Recycle 2 - Gain 2 energy when this dies
+Quota 5: All Megacorp units you control gain +1/+1.
 - **Lore:** The CEO of Ira Corp.
 Once a brilliant executive, Vance's consciousness now exists within a life-support system.
 His mind remains sharp, his ambitions limitless, and his humanity long since liquidated for quarterly profits.
 - **Asset:** director_vance (from tier3)
 - **Cosmetic Variants:** director_vance_alt1 (tier1), director_vance_alt2 (tier2)

 #### The Auditor (Unknown) - Legendary
 - **Cost:** 5 | **Stats:** 5/4 | **Subtype:** Biological
 - **Ability:** Snipe - Bypass guards.
-Assassinate - Destroy target when attacking
+Assassinate - Destroy target when attacking.
+Quota 4: First Strike.
 - **Lore:** No one knows his real name.
 He appears without warning, eliminates targets with surgical precision, and vanishes.
 The Auditor doesn't fire you from a job—he fires you from life.
 - **Asset:** the_auditor (from tier3)
 - **Cosmetic Variants:** the_auditor_alt1 (tier1), the_auditor_alt2 (tier2)